norcalbiostat/AppliedStatistics_notes/docs/model_building.md

 * Let science and the purpose of your model be your ultimate guide
     - If the purpose of the model is for explanation/interpretation, error on the side of parsimony (smaller model) than being overly complex.
     - If the purpose is prediction, then as long as you're not overfitting the model (as checked using cross-validation techniques), use as much information as possible.

+* Automated versions of variable selection processes should not be used blindly.
+* "... perhaps the most serious source of error lies in letting statistical procedures make decisions for you."..."Don't be too quick to turn on the computer.
+Bypassing the brain to compute by reflex is a sure recipe for disaster." _Good and Hardin, Common Errors in Statistics (and How to Avoid Them), p.
+3, p.
+152_

 ## What to watch out for (PMA6 9.10)